How to Hire Across the GCC Without a Local Entity: The 2026 Guide

 Beyond the standard functions of payroll, contracts and compliance, hiring through a regional EOR handles the parts that are specific to the Gulf:

-- Visa and work permit processing, including the labour approvals that govern who can legally work and how long it takes.
+- Labour approvals and government processing that govern who can legally work and how long it takes.

 - Employee sponsorship, since employment and residency are linked in these markets.